Tom-PIT/Connected.Docs/en/Sales/Documents/IssuedInvoices.md

 **Indicators**

+At the top of the list, the system displays key indicators that summarize the currently filtered data.
+The following indicators are shown:

-- **Unpaid overdue** – Number and value of invoices that are past their due date and still unpaid.
+- **Unpaid overdue** (interactive) – Number and value of invoices that are past their due date and still unpaid.
+Click it to display exclusively these invoices on the list.
 - **Total amount** – Total gross amount of invoices in the current view.
-- **Net amount / Tax** – Breakdown of total net and tax amounts.

 These indicators update based on the filters on the left: